 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Northwestern University reported total greenhouse gas emissions of approximately 179,754,000 kg CO2e, encompassing Scope 1 and 2 emissions.
-This figure reflects a slight increase from 2021, when emissions were about 175,667,000 kg CO2e.
-Over the past few years, emissions have fluctuated, with 2020 emissions recorded at approximately 163,200,000 kg CO2e and 2019 at about 187,740,000 kg CO2e.
-Northwestern University has set ambitious climate commitments, aiming for a 30% reduction in Scope 1 and 2 greenhouse gas emissions by 2030, using 2012 as the baseline year.
-Additionally, the university is committed to achieving net zero emissions across all scopes by 2050.
-These targets demonstrate a proactive approach to addressing climate change and reducing their carbon footprint.
-The university's emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
-Northwestern's ongoing efforts and commitments position it as a responsible institution in the fight against climate change.
+This figure reflects a reduction from 2021, when emissions were about 175,667,000 kg CO2e, and a notable decrease from 2019's total of approximately 187,740,000 kg CO2e.
+The university has set ambitious climate commitments, aiming for a 30% reduction in Scope 1 and 2 emissions by 2030, using 2012 as the baseline year.
+Additionally, Northwestern is committed to achieving net zero emissions across all scopes by 2050.
+These targets underscore the institution's dedication to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents